-- 5.1 You will need to submit a written application if you would like your flexible working request to be considered under the formal procedure. - 5.2 Your written and dated application should be submitted to your line manager and Principal and, in order to meet the requirements of the formal procedure and to help your line manager and Principal consider your request, should: - a) state the reason for your request, - b) provide as much information as you can about your current and desired working pattern, including working days, hours and start and finish times, and give the date from which you want your desired working pattern to start; - c) address the effect the changes to your working pattern will have on the work that you do, provide information to confirm that you meet the eligibility criteria set out in this policy; - d) state whether this is a statutory formal request and whether you have made a previous formal or informal request for flexible working and, if so, when; and - e) state if you are making your request in relation to the Equality Act 2010, for example as a reasonable adjustment for a disability; - f) Ideally be submitted at least two months before you wish the changes you are requesting to take effect. - 5.3 Your line manager and/or Principal might be able to agree your proposal without the need for a meeting (which is the next stage of the formal procedure).
+- 5.1 You will need to submit a written application if you would like your flexible working request to be considered under the formal procedure. - 5.2 Your written and dated application should be submitted to your line manager (and Principal for school based roles) and, in order to meet the requirements of the formal procedure and to help your line manager and Principal consider your request, should: - a) state the reason for your request, - b) provide as much information as you can about your current and desired working pattern, including working days, hours and start and finish times, and give the date from which you want your desired working pattern to start; - c) state whether this is a statutory formal request and whether you have made a previous formal or informal request for flexible working and, if so, when; and - d) state if you are making your request in relation to the Equality Act 2010, for example as a reasonable adjustment for a disability; - e) Ideally be submitted at least two months before you wish the changes you are requesting to take effect. - 5.3 Your line manager and/or Principal might be able to agree your proposal without the need for a meeting (which is the next stage of the formal procedure).
 If that is the case, your line manager and/or Principal will write to you, confirming the decision and explaining the permanent changes that will be made to your contract of employment. - 5.4 If your proposal cannot be accommodated, discussion between you and your line manager and/or Principal may result in a mutually agreed alternative working pattern that can assist you.